justoneye/ecommerce-portfolio/README.md

 ## Multimedia Content

-To finish this test the content of the page (images, icons, logos, etc.) were taken from the [Figma Document](https://www.figma.com/proto/sCzdUj6jnQ3ecfHzXvUKZk/TEST?type=design&node-id=237-225&scaling=min-zoom&page-id=0%3A1) given by the company.
+To finish this test the content of the page (images, icons, logos, etc.) were taken from the [Figma Document](https://www.figma.com/proto/sCzdUj6jnQ3ecfHzXvUKZk/TEST?type=design&node-id=237-225&scaling=min-zoom&page-id=0%3A1) given as the test.

 <br />